 What is cremation?

-People choose cremation due to its simplicity, more economical cost compared with traditional funerals, and the flexible options associated with it - such as keeping cremated remains at home or scattered in a special place.
+People choose cremation due to its simplicity, more economical cost compared with a traditional funeral service, and the flexible options associated with it - such as keeping cremated remains at home or scattered in a special place.
 Cremations are also becoming more appealing because of their environmental benefits which involve the reduction of land usage.

 Saying goodbye to a loved one is never easy, but choosing cremation as a means of disposition can offer a cost-effective and timely solution.
-Cremation consists of the following steps:
+Direct cremation consists of the following steps:

 - Identifying the loved one and obtaining authorization for cremation.